district-columbia-flag-3

 Under the District of Columbia Minimum Wage Act, an employer may be liable for up to 4 times the amount of any unpaid minimum wages, plus costs and attorney’s fees.
 Please contact us for a free and confidential case evaluation.

-Minimum Wage Rates in the District of Columbia
+Minimum Wage in the District of Columbia

 $14.00 Effective 7/1/19